A study of interacting scalar field model from the perspective of the dynamical systems theory: Phase space analysis of the system ( ) with different choices of interaction terms and potentials

 \item Set of critical points $B_2$ and $C_2$ are same in all respects in the cosmological point of view.
 These sets represent completely potential energy of scalar field dominated solutions where DE behaves as cosmological constant ($\omega_{\phi}=-1$).
 There exists accelerating universe always near the set of critical points ($\omega_{eff}=-1, q=-1$).
-Eigenvalues for the sets $B_2$ and $C_2$ are: $\left\{\mu_1=-\frac{1}{\sqrt{2}} \beta r_{c},~\mu_2=0,~\mu_3=0,~\mu_4=0 \right\}$.
-These sets are non-hyperbolic and not normally hyperbolic sets in nature since there are three zero-eigenvalues at each point on the sets.
-To study the nature of the sets $B_2$ and $C_2$, we employ Center Manifold Theory which is presented in the next section \ref{CMT}.
+Eigenvalues for the sets $B_2$ and $C_2$ are: $\left\{\mu_1=0,~\mu_2=0,~\mu_3=0,~\mu_4=0 \right\}$.
+These sets are non-hyperbolic in nature but not normally hyperbolic set.